 The following Analytics IDs are relevant for Policy decisions: "Load level information", "Service Experience", "Network Performance", "Abnormal behaviour", "UE Mobility", "UE Communication", "User Data Congestion", "Data Dispersion" and "WLAN performance":

-- The PCF may subscribe to notifications of network analytics related to "Load Level Information" using the Nnwdaf_AnalyticsSubscription_Subscribe service operation including the Analytics ID "Load level information", the Analytics Filter "S-NSSAI and NSI ID" and the Analytics Reporting Information set to a load level threshold value.
+- The PCF may subscribe to notifications of network analytics related to "Load Level Information" using the Nnwdaf_AnalyticsSubscription_Subscribe service operation including the Analytics ID "Load level information", the Analytics Filter "S-NSSAI" and the Analytics Reporting Information set to a load level threshold value.
 The PCF is notified when the load level of the Network Slice Instance reaches the threshold.

 The NWDAF service to retrieve the Load Level Information is described in clause 6.3 of TS 23.288 [24].

-- The PCF may subscribe to notifications of network analytics related to "Service Experience" using the Nnwdaf_AnalyticsSubscription_Subscribe service operation including the Analytics ID "Service Experience", the Target of Analytics Reporting "SUPI", "Internal Group Id" or "any UE" and the Analytics Filter including one or more "Application ID(s)".
-The PCF is notified on the Service Experience statistics or predictions including, for each Application Id, the list of SUPIs for which Service Experience is provided.
+- The PCF may subscribe to notifications of network analytics related to "Service Experience" using the Nnwdaf_AnalyticsSubscription_Subscribe service operation including the Analytics ID "Service Experience", the Target of Analytics Reporting "SUPI", "Internal Group Id" or "any UE" and the Analytics Filter including one or more "Application Identifier(s)".
+The PCF is notified on the Service Experience statistics or predictions including, for each Application Identifier, the list of SUPIs for which Service Experience is provided.
 In addition, both spatial and time validity may be provided as well as the confidence of the prediction.

 The NWDAF service to retrieve the service experience (i.e. the average observed Service MoS) is described in clause 6.4 of TS 23.288 [24].